I'll be sharing one or two stories a month. Unless I'm feeling lazy.

 Lately, my thoughts have been shifting.
-Maybe it's the gloomy weather outside or the clear signs of global warming that’s affecting my mood but I’ve been thinking a lot about my role on this planet.
+It might be the gloomy weather or the clear signs of global warming that’s affecting my mood but I’ve been thinking a lot about my role on this planet.
 I’m thinking about my footprints and how my experiences are shaping me.

 2017 has taught me so many things about people.
-We’ve been living here in SF for almost 3 years now, isolated from family and long-term friends.
-There had been days when all I wanted was to go back home.
-But being away has also given me opportunity to internalize my thoughts instead of distracting myself with all the things that give me comfort.
+We’ve been living here in San Francisco for almost three years now, isolated (physically) from family and long-term friends.
+There are days when all I want was to go back home.
+But being away has also given me an opportunity to internalize my thoughts instead of distracting myself with the familiar comforts.

 Being a responsible adult is so much more than paying the bills.
-So to remind myself of all these lessons, I’ve written them down for future reference.
+To remind myself of all these lessons, I’ve written them down for future reference.
 I still hesitate to share these personal thoughts but my goal is to get out of my comfort zone and do something I normally wouldn’t do.
-So here they are:

-There are people that I used to be close to that I no longer interact with.
-In my early 20s, I would have reacted differently, feeling sad and betrayed.
-But now I understand that it isn’t just one person’s fault that friendships fall apart.
-You need to look at your own actions as well.
+There are people that I used to be close to that I no longer socialize with.
+In my early twenties, I would have reacted negatively: feeling sad and betrayed.
+But now I understand that it isn’t just a person’s fault that friendships fall apart.
+You have to look at your own actions as well.

 On a positive note, I’ve gained new friends that I’m starting to feel comfortable with.
-I tend to have my guard up when it comes to new relationships but once I get past that, everything just falls in to place.
+I tend to have my guard up when it comes to new relationships but after I get past that, everything falls into place.
 I have a handful of people I can turn to anytime I feel like losing my head and I’m grateful for that.

-In a time when people value followers and likes, it’s hard to avoid wanting the same thing.
-I mean who doesn’t like having quantifiable proof of your worth towards other people?
-Admittedly, there were times when I felt disappointed in myself for not being influencial enough.
+At a time when people value followers and likes, it’s hard to avoid wanting the same thing.
+I mean, who doesn’t like having quantifiable proof of your self-worth?
+Admittedly, there were times when I felt disappointed in myself for not being influential enough.
 I’ve cycled through thoughts of self-doubt and insecurity.

 Is it me?
-Do people find me annoying?
+Do people think I’m annoying?
 Am I using social media wrong?
-Am I supposed to just post selfies and attach a thousand hashtags to gain people’s approval?
+Am I supposed to post selfies and attach a thousand hashtags to gain people’s approval?

-The monologues keep going.
-But once I have cycled through these thoughts, I stop myself and ask different questions.
+The monologue keeps going.
+But once I’ve cycled through these thoughts, I stop myself and ask different questions.

-Do I really want to define my self worth through these shallow numbers?
+Do I really want to define my self-worth through these shallow numbers?
 What am I trying to prove?
-Isn't having more intimate relationships better than shallow ones?
+Doesn’t having more intimate relationships better than shallow ones?
 Who were you in this world before this became the “norm”?

 It sounds cliché but this is one of the biggest things I learned in the last year.
-After breaking my foot during a climbing accident, everything became harder than they used to.
-Merely getting from point A to B was a chore and the timing wasn’t good too because a week after the accident, we went to Hawaii and this had been a dream of mine since I was a kid.
+After a climbing accident that gave me a broken foot, everything became harder to do.
+Merely getting from point A to B was a chore and the timing wasn’t good too because a week after the accident, we flew to Hawaii.
+This had been a dream of mine since I was a kid.
 The heat and the sand made it difficult to move around and we couldn’t go on long hikes.
-I had a choice to be miserable or to accept my situation and laugh about it so I chose the latter.
+I had a choice to be miserable or to accept my situation and laugh about it.
+I chose the latter.